 Common Name: Blue Flag

-Iris versicolor is a Perennial up to 0.60 metres tall.
+Iris versicolor is a perennial plant that can grow up to 0.60 metres tall.

 Many plants in this genus are thought to be poisonous if ingested, so caution is advised[